-A Los Angeles native, Alessandra R. Castellanos writes poetry, fiction and memoir that draw upon her vibrant and tenacious ancestral heritage in Guatemala and California.
+A Los Angeles native, Alessandra R. Castellanos writes poetry, fiction, and memoir that draw upon her vibrant and tenacious ancestral heritage in Guatemala and California.
 Her conjured worlds encompass feral spirits, otherworldly legends, the Latina “tomboy” experience growing up in Los Angeles, and the disconcerting realities of domestic workers in Hollywood celebrity homes.

-Her work has appeared or is forthcoming in The Offing, Northridge Review, Exposition Review, Drunken Boat, Lunch Ticket, RipRap Journal, Chaparral, Duende, and The Round among others.
+Her work has appeared in The Offing, Northridge Review, Exposition Review, Drunken Boat, Lunch Ticket, RipRap Journal, Chaparral, Duende, and The Round among others.
 In 2017 Alessandra was a featured reader at Lit Crawl L.A., representing Exposition Review’s “L.A.
 In A Flash” with her poem, “In Darkness with the Ramirez Sisters.”

 Author photo by Quintan Ana Wikswo